-For a second time in recent weeks, the National Labor Relations Board has chosen to bolster unions’ rights at employers’ expense.
-On September 30, 2022, in Valley Hospital Medical Center, Inc., 371 NLRB No. 160 (2022), a divided Board ruled that a “dues checkoff” provision in a collective bargaining agreement…Continue Reading NLRB Hands Unions Another Win; Requires Employers to Maintain Dues Checkoff Following Contract Expiration
+For a second time in recent weeks, the National Labor Relations Board has chosen to…Continue Reading NLRB Hands Unions Another Win; Requires Employers to Maintain Dues Checkoff Following Contract Expiration

-The National Labor Relations Board ruled on August 29, 2022 that workplace policies restricting or…Continue Reading Are Employer Uniform and Dress Code Policies Dead?
+The National Labor Relations Board ruled on August 29, 2022 that workplace policies restricting or limiting employees’ wearing of union apparel are unlawful unless the employer can demonstrate the existence…Continue Reading Are Employer Uniform and Dress Code Policies Dead?

-A National Labor Relations Board Administrative Law Judge (ALJ) recently dismissed a complaint against Home…Continue Reading NLRB Administrative Law Judge Rules NLRA Does Not Protect BLM Messaging at Workplace
+A National Labor Relations Board Administrative Law Judge (ALJ) recently dismissed a complaint against Home Depot USA, Inc., in which the NLRB General Counsel (GC) alleged the company violated the…Continue Reading NLRB Administrative Law Judge Rules NLRA Does Not Protect BLM Messaging at Workplace

 NLRB GC Seeks to Curtail Employers’ Defenses to Union Organizing Amidst Huge Increase in Union Election Petitions

-On April 6, the National Labor Relations Board announced that union representation petitions filed with…Continue Reading NLRB GC Seeks to Curtail Employers’ Defenses to Union Organizing Amidst Huge Increase in Union Election Petitions
+On April 6, the National Labor Relations Board announced that union representation petitions filed with the agency during the first six months of the fiscal year had increased 57% from…Continue Reading NLRB GC Seeks to Curtail Employers’ Defenses to Union Organizing Amidst Huge Increase in Union Election Petitions

 Employers across the country may, in the near future, face a unionized workforce even though their employees are denied the opportunity to vote in a secret ballot election.
 Under current…Continue Reading Union without an election? – NLRB’s possible return to Joy Silk Mills